 Instructional TPR are classroom commands.
 Students are expected to avoid repeating orders for obvious reasons.
 Instructional TPR involves “listen, circle, stand up, what do you see?” and so forth.
 Instructional TPR is helpful in class because it allows the student to speak and participate in the lesson more efficiently while also reducing teacher talk.

 Last is educational TPR.
 Education TPR is used to meet the specific lesson objectives.
 Educational TPR helps convey the meaning of concrete concepts using language and body so the student can build upon their previous knowledge and begin incorporating the new vocabulary into their lexicon.

 Consistent and persistent

-To conclude, TPR, total physical response is not something that you can implement a handful of times in a class.
-It’s something that has to be consistent and persistent across all your classrooms with all your students as a way to teach online effectively.
+To conclude, TPR, the total physical response, is something you can only implement a few times in a class.
+It has to be consistent and persistent across all your classrooms with all your students as a way to teach online effectively.

 In what ways do you incorporate TPR into your online classroom?